diagrams/diagrams-doc/doc/manual.rst

 objects.
 (Note that `ScaleInv` is not exported from `Diagrams.Prelude`:mod:; to use it, import `Diagrams.TwoD.Transform.ScaleInv`:mod:.)
+In the diagram below, the same transformation is applied to each pair of arrows.

+.. container:: warning

+  Diagrams contains native support for drawing arrows (see `Arrows`_), we only create the arrows in the example below by hand to demonstrate scale-invariance.

-In the diagram below, the same transformation is applied to each pair of arrows; the arrowheads on the right are wrapped in `ScaleInv` but the ones on the left are not.
+The arrows on the right are wrapped in `ScaleInv` but the ones on the left are not.

 .. class:: dia-lhs